Did you know that by 2021, 82% of global internet traffic will be video…?

 Video on Twitter

 Did you know that audiences who see an integrated video ad on Twitter are 70% more likely to remember your brand or company?
-(Twitter)

 Twitter is mainly a monitoring tool where visitors are primarily looking for information.
 But this doesn't mean that they don’t participate in the conversation: a tweet accompanied by a video provokes 10 times more engagement.
-(Hootsuite).

 Video is also a great way to get around the 280-character limit of a written tweet: in a one-minute video, you can say a lot more!

 💡 Note that the maximum duration of a video is limited to 2 minutes and 20 seconds.
+Discover our guide about how to post on Twitter.

 What kind of videos to create for Twitter?